 - There have been around another 300,000 veterans who have joined them since.

 - Simple marble headstones mark the graves of the soldiers, the focus of the cemetery is the Tomb of the Unknowns, honoring the thousands of unidentified soldiers who died in battle.

 Selection of photographs from Arlington National Cemetery, Virginia.

-If you like and/or are interested in purchasing any photographic material from my site please visit my portfolio at Fotolia by clicking on the links below;
+If you like and/or are interested in purchasing any photographic material from my site please visit my portfolio at Fotolia by Adobe Stock by clicking on the link